zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

       * ns6.good-undel-2.methodsv2.xa

 ### CHILD-BELOW-NXDOMAIN-1
-The parent NS returns NXDOMAIN for the domain above the zone cut, but then correct delegation at the zone cut.
+The parent NS returns NXDOMAIN for the domain above the zone cut, but the correct delegation at the zone cut.

 * Zone: child.im.parent.child-below-nxdomain-1.methodsv2.xa